-The identity of the person that committed the sexual assault must be correct.
+The identity of the person accused that committed the sexual assault must be correct.
 Forensic tools might have to be used in order to establish the identity of the person who committed the crime.
 This can be one of the areas where it is easiest to disprove false charges against someone.
 DNA and fingerprints can tell the real story and help to identify the attacker, instead of someone incorrectly charged with sexual assault.

 2. The Sexual Act Did Not Take Place

-The accused person can claim that there was no sexual activity that took place between the parties.
+The accused person can claim that there was no other sexual intercourse or activity that took place between the parties.
 This can be a tough road to travel down, as this can become a case of one person’s words against another.
 Credibility battles are often hard to resolve, but interviews related to the facts of the event, as well as proof from DNA and other hard facts, can help to support this defence.

 3. There Was Consent

 This is almost always the central factor that demands attention in a sexual assault case.
-The entire premise of a sexual assault is that there was no consent provided for the sexual act.
+The entire premise of a serious sexual assault trial is that there was no consent provided for the sexual act.
 If there was consent given prior to the sexual act, then this is not a case of sexual assault.
 This defence can again lead to a credibility battle between the two parties.